BatNoize/Eurorack-Cabletester/README.md

 ## Case

-Here is the preview openSCAD Case for the cabletester
+Here is the preview openSCAD Case for the cabletester.
+You need 4x M3x10mm countersunk screws and 4x M3 nuts.

 ![OpenScad Case w.
 Frame](OpenSCADCase/Case_preview.png)